 If you want to pedal efficiently and be “one” with your bike, you should use cycling shoes and clip-in (a.k.a. clipless) pedals.
 Not doing so is like fueling a high-performance sports car with low octane gas—it will still go, but will lack oomph.
 Talk to your local bike shop about the various brands and pricepoints available.

 It is crucial to get a bike that fits you.
 An incorrectly sized bike will cause discomfort and a negative riding experience (and even potential injuries), defeating the whole point of your purchase in the first place.
 However, if you are comfortable on the bike it will provide a more enjoyable experience and you will want to ride it more.
 Our best advice is to work with a local bike shop that has good reviews and experienced salesmen and technicians.
+We’ve also gathered resources on this topic and created a road bike sizing guide.
 If you get the wrong frame size, all the other little adjustments you can make won’t really solve the issue.
 On the other hand, if you do have the right frame size, but the adjustments aren’t unique to your body and riding preferences, you’ll be just as uncomfortable.

 A budget bike that fits you like a glove will feel much better than an ill-fitting superbike.
 While most brands have bike fit charts on their websites, it’s vital to just go sit on the thing if you are new to cycling.
 Once you learn your measurements, you can shop off of charts; in the meantime, don’t be afraid to try any bike that interests you.